apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 not be 3.1.1, 3.1.2 patch releases for the non-LTS release of Camel 3.1.0.

 Other projects like Java JDK have moved to LTS and non-TLS releases as well.
-So we are doing the same, but our LTS is limited to 1-year schedule (typically same timeframe for Camel 2.x).
+So we are doing the same, but our LTS is limited to a 1-year schedule (typically same timeframe for Camel 2.x).

 ## Release Schedule